 The jury asked the prosecutor and witnesses to reenter the courtroom after only twenty minutes, which was a good sign, Mac thought.

-"All rise," the Bailiff intoned as Austin Hammond took his seat.

-"Be seated; Court is back in session.
-Foreperson, have you reached a decision?"
+"Foreperson, have you reached a decision?"

-"We have, your Honor.
+"We have, Ms. Varian.
 We voted unanimously to indict Luan T. Bisha and Besim R. Morina on all counts."

-"Ms. Varian, Mr. Belling, I'll enter this case into the Court docket this afternoon.
-We will contact the States Attorney's office when we have a trial date and a Judge selected.
-The Court is now in recess and will resume after lunch at 1:00 p.m."
+"Thank you, jurors.
+We will enter this case into the Court docket this afternoon.
+The grand jury is now in recess and will resume after lunch at 1:00 p.m."

-"BailiffYour Honor, we ask that all court documents identify Officer Merrick only as 'Individual 1."
+"Bailiff, we ask that all court documents identify Officer Merrick only as 'Individual 1."

 "So directed, counselor," he replied as he left the courtroom.